Kotlin/KEEP/proposals/KEEP-0412-unused-return-value-checker.md

 * Is a **condition** in control flow constructions, such as `if`, `while`, and `when`: `if (A) ...`, `when(A) ...`, `when(x) { A -> ...}`, `while(A) ...`
 * Is the last statement in lambda: `list.map { A }`

-If the expression's return value is not used according to the rules above, and the expression is not ignorable by itself (see next paragraph), then a warning about unused return value is reported.
+If the expression's return value is not used according to the rules above, and the expression is not ignorable by itself (see the following paragraphs), then a warning about unused return value is reported.

 ### Ignorable expressions

 Naturally, not every expression's return value is useful.
 Some of the expressions are ignorable on their own, namely:

-1. Expressions which return type is `Unit`, `Nothing`, or `Nothing?`.
+1. Expressions whose return type is `Unit`, `Nothing`, or `Nothing?`.

-As the `Nothing` type is uninhabited, and the `Unit` type is generally ignored by the compiler itself and doesn't convey any meaning, this rule doesn't require further explanations.
+As the `Nothing` type is uninhabited, and the `Unit` type is generally ignored by the compiler itself and doesn't convey any meaning, this rule doesn't require further explanation.
 For generic functions, we use a **substituted** return type here.
 This means that for functions like `fun <T> fetch(name: String): T`, their calls will be considered ignorable if `T` is inferred to be `Unit` or `Nothing?`, and non-ignorable otherwise.